rutvikk99/synapse/demos/module5/README.md

 Tailwind Trader's Data Engineers want a way to explore the data lake, transform and prepare data, and simplify their data transformation pipelines.
 In addition, they want their Data Analysts to explore data in the lake and Spark external tables created by Data Scientists or Data Engineers, using familiar T-SQL language or their favorite tools, which can connect to SQL endpoints.

-## Demo requirements
+## Demo prerequisites

+1. All demos use the same environment.
+If you have not done so already, Complete the [environment setup instructions](https://github.com/solliancenet/synapse-in-a-day-deployment) (external link).

-You must have permissions to create new Azure Active Directory security groups and assign members to them.
+2. You must have permissions to create new Azure Active Directory security groups and assign members to them.

 ## Querying a Data Lake Store using SQL Serverless in Azure Synapse Analytics